kovidgoyal/calibre/manual/faq.rst

     Google recently deliberately broke their email sending protocol (SMTP) support in an attempt to force everyone to use their web interface so they can show you more ads.
 They are trying to claim that SMTP is insecure, that is incorrect and simply an excuse.
-If you have trouble with Gmail you will need to `setup an app password
-    <https://support.google.com/accounts/answer/185833>`_.
-Use this app password
-    as the password for Gmail in the calibre settings.
+Use some other email provider instead.

 .. note::
     If you are concerned about giving calibre access to your email